Emergent rate-based dynamics in duplicate-free populations of spiking neurons

 where $\overline{x_i}$ and $\sigma_{x_i}^2$ are, respectively, the time average and fluctuation of $x_i(t)$ ($\overline{x_i} := \lim_{T \to \infty}\frac{1}{T}\int_0^T x_i(t)dt$ and $\sigma_{x_i}^2 := \lim_{T \to \infty}\frac{1}{T}\int_0^T (x_i(t) - \overline{x_i})^2dt$.

-Based on the correlation distribution, we say that duplicates accumulate in large networks if, as $N\to\infty$, the limit pairwise correlation density has a strictly positive mass around $1$.
 To illustrate how duplicates accumulate in classical mean-field models, let us consider a toy example with a ring structure.
 Let the $N$ units of an RNN be uniformly and independently positioned on a ring, $\theta_i$ denoting the angular position of unit $i$.
 If the correlation between unit $i$ and $j$ is given by $C_{ij} := \cos(\theta_i - \theta_j)$, then, as $N\to\infty$, the limit distribution of the pairwise correlation, which we call the limit correlation density, is

-(Fig~\ref{fig:setup}A; proof in \footnote{See Supplemental Material at [URL will be inserted by publisher] Sec.~I for the proof }).
+(Fig~\ref{fig:setup}A; proof in {SM~Sec.~I }\footnote{See Supplemental Material at [URL will be inserted by publisher]}).
 This limit density has a strictly positive mass around $1$, reflecting the fact that each unit has a number of duplicates that grows linearly with $N$.

-Conversely, we say that large networks of a given model are \textit{duplicate-free} if, for any threshold $\varepsilon>0$, the probability that there exists a pair of distinct neurons $i\neq j$ such that their absolute correlation is greater or equal to $\varepsilon$ tends to $0$ as $N\to\infty$, i.e.